udooz/powerplay/doc/AzureServiceBus.md

 - Avoid writing boiler plate code for Service Bus related operations such as to create NamespaceManager, QueueClient, Send and receive messages
 - To pump huge number of message to Azure Service Bus queues either from object collection or from JSON text files for testing

+Note: .NET 4.0 is required to use this Cmdlets

 ## Cmdlets ##

 - *[Import-AzureSbAssembly](./asb/Import_AzureSbAssembly.md)*.
 Load Azure ServiceBus related .NET assemblies.